 - Says reorganisation to enhance service delivery

-President Muhammadu Buhari has condemned the ethnic and political interpretations that have been given to the recent disengagement of 35 aides of Vice President Yemi Osinbajo by the Presidency.
+President Muhammadu Buhari has condemned the ethnic and political interpretations being given to the recent disengagement of 35 aides of Vice President Yemi Osinbajo by the Presidency.

-The President spoke with State House Correspondents on Friday night, shortly after his arrival from the United Kingdom.
+Buhari said this when he spoke with State House Correspondents at the Presidential Wing of Nnamdi Azikiwe International Airport, Abuja, on Friday night, shortly after his arrival from the United Kingdom.

-In a statement issued on Saturday by his media aide, Garba Shehu , the president said the ongoing re-organisation, which affected some political appointees at the presidency was aimed at enhancing service delivery to Nigerians.
+The President said the on-going re-organisation, which affected some political appointees at the presidency, was aimed at enhancing service delivery to Nigerians.

-‘‘They said 35 people were sacked in the Vice President’s office.
-We just created some ministries and we reorganized and people are giving it ethnic and political dimensions.
-It is unfortunate,’’ Buhari said.
+“They said 35 people were sacked in the Vice President’s office.
+We just created some ministries and we reorganised and people are giving it ethnic and political dimensions.
+It is unfortunate,” Buhari said.

-‘‘That’s what I expect and I think that we have been around long enough to impress on people that we mean what we say,’’ he said.
+“That’s what I expect and I think that we have been around long enough to impress on people that we mean what we say.”